-Regulatory Framework

-In a recent GCRA document (CICRA 19 / 16), the GCRA found that GEL is dominant in generation, conveyance and supply of electricity.
+Regulatory Framework GEL is dominant in generation, conveyance and supply of electricity.

 The licence of GEL includes conditions in respect of Price Regulated Services (licence condition 20).
-Condition 20.2 of the Licence provides that:

-"The Director General [now the GCRA] may determine the maximum level of charges the Licensee may apply within a relevant market in which the Licensee has been found to be dominant.
-A determination may;

-- (a) provide for the overall limit to apply to such charges; - (b) restrict increases in any such charges or to require reductions in them whether by reference to any formula or otherwise; or - (c) provide for different limits to apply in relation to different periods of time falling within the periods to which any determination applies."
+Condition 20.2 of the Licence provides that: "The Director General [now the GCRA] may determine the maximum level of charges the Licensee may apply within a relevant market in which the Licensee has been found to be dominant.
+A determination may; (a) provide for the overall limit to apply to such charges; (b) restrict increases in any such charges or to require reductions in them whether by reference to any formula or otherwise; or (c) provide for different limits to apply in relation to different periods of time falling within the periods to which any determination applies."
 This condition allows the GCRA to regulate the prices that GEL charges for electricity it supplies in a way and for a time that it deems appropriate, provided GEL has a dominant position in the relevant market.

-As set out in CICRA 19/16, Guernsey's retail electricity market possesses a monopolist/dominant operator that also has a dominant position through the electricity supply chain.
+As set out in CICRA 20/04, Guernsey's retail electricity market possesses a monopolist/dominant operator that also has a dominant position through the electricity supply chain.
 This position of economic strength is unlikely to change in the near to medium future.

-4. COST PASS-THROUGH AMOUNT

-The GCRA issued a non-statutory final decision CICRA 19/18 (the Final Decision) regarding a proposed unit tariff increase of 6.8% for Guernsey Electricity Limited (GEL) on 26 April 2019.
-The Final Decision is available at www.cicra.gg.
-It contains an assessment of responses to CICRA 19/10 (also available at www.cicra.gg).
-The reasons for the GCRA's Proposed Decision are set out in the above documents.
+4. COST PASS-THROUGH - ASSESSMENT The GCRA issued a non-statutory final decision CICRA 20/04 (the Draft Decision) on 14 February 2020 regarding a proposed unit tariff increase of 4.8% for Guernsey Electricity Limited (GEL).
+One response to this consultation was received and agrees with the decision.
+The Authority wishes to emphasise that it has not undertaken a review of GEL's overall costs as part of a more comprehensive price control review.
+This would involve a detailed assessment of GEL's overall revenue and costs, rather than a narrower consideration of GEL's costs as part of a passthrough application.
+A wider assessment is contingent on a States energy policy which would clarify roles within a revised energy policy framework.
+In the interim, in the case of a cost passthrough assessment, it is normal to recognise a distinction between those costs over which a utility has a reasonable degree of control, and those over which it does not.
+In the case of GEL, the latter category would include changes in fuel costs that are the result of changes in world prices of oil and its derivates, and also the cost of electricity purchases from EDF (where, although GEL might be in a position to negotiate slightly better or worse terms, it cannot reasonably be expected to be able to avoid major swings in continental market prices for bulk electricity).
+As such the consideration of the case for an uplift in prices at this time has been confined solely to this specific category of costs.
+The Draft Decision proposed a commencement date of 1 July 2020 premised on a more extensive consultation process.
+However, given responses the timescale for coming to a decision can be shortened and given the financial situation GEL faces there is merit in doing so.